 - Iron Bisglycinate is regarded as the best iron formula because of high bioavailability and it shouldn’t cause gastric problems (including constipation).
 Iron bisglycinate (ferrous form of iron called Ferrous Bisglycinate) (HealthAid Iron Bisglycinate has 30mg per tablet with 120 mg Vitamin C which doubles absorption of iron) is a patented chelated form more effectively absorbed than other types of iron chelate.
-Regarded as better than other iron supplementations, including forms such as ferrous sulfate, as they can cause gastric problems nausea, constipation, and diarrhoea – because of poor absorption.
+Regarded as better than other iron supplementations, including forms such as ferrous sulfate, as they can cause gastric problems nausea, constipation, and diarrhoea – due to lower absorption.

-- The next one is probably Haemovit Plus which contains 50mg of highly absorbable Ferrous Fumarate per capsule.
-My concern however is that it is too high in Iron and probably should be recommended for women with heavy menstruation, etc as too much iron leads to overproduction of free radicals.
+- The next type of iron supplement after Bisglycinate is probably Ferrous Fumarate found for example in Haemovit Plus which contains 50mg of highly absorbable Ferrous Fumarate per capsule.
+Haemovit Plus, however, might be too high in iron for an average person and should be recommended rather for individuals with already diagnosed iron deficiency or women with heavy menstruation as too much iron in the body leads to overproduction of free radicals.
 Ferrous Fumarate (best among ferrous irons) is better as far as bioavailability and tolerability is concerned as ferric forms (they have few times lower bioavailability).
 However, Iron Bisglycinate (also ferrous type) is regarded as better than Ferrous Fumarate because it doesn’t cause constipation, nausea and other gastric symptoms.

 - Ferrous Gluconate (HealthAid Iron formula contains 17mg per 3 tablets) – lower bioavailability than fumarate.

 - Iron Citrate (ferric type) has lower bioavailability than the ferrous forms but it is the best option among 3 different ferric irons as it doesn’t cause toxicity.
-Ferric Ammonium Citrate (Iron citrate) (in Haemovit Gold) but not as good as Ferrous bisglycinate and Ferrous fumarate.
+Ferric Ammonium Citrate (Iron citrate) is found in Haemovit Gold.

 There are two types of iron that are prescribed: ferric and ferrous iron.